wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.3.5.1 =
+* Added alternation for table row background in generated links page

+= 4.3.5 =
+* Changed the layout of generated links page

 = 4.3.4.4 =
 * Fixed minor issue when selecting all links